felixDev22/Leaderboard1/README.md

 # 📖 <a name="Leaderboard"></a>

-> A simple app that loads the users name and score to the recent-score section dynamically.
+> A simple app called Leaderboard that keeps record of the previous score and current score in a particular game by loading the users name and score to the board section dynamically.

 ## 🛠 Built With <a name="built-with">HTML, CSS, & Javascript</a>